purton-tech/barricade/README.md

 There's two important things to note from the whoami screenshot.

 * The Cookie header `session=` is stored client side and is an encrypted cookie based on `SECRET_KEY`
 * A header called `x-user-id` is passed in.
 This is the primary key of the user in the Users table.
 Your app can retrieve this header to access the logged in user.
-This is not stored on the client it's only passed from Contor to your application.
+This is not stored on the client it's only passed from Authn Proxy to your application.

 ## Finally take a look in the database